labrat-0/RatScale/README.md

 After creating your icon pack, you can:

-- **Preview Generated Icons**: See how your icons look at all sizes
 - **Process Another Image**: Start over with a new source image
 - **Access ZIP File**: The download contains all icon sizes in PNG format